 In the United States alone, over ten million people suffer from a jaw joint disorder.
-TMJ disorder, also known as TMD, can lead to a number of uncomfortable symptoms.
+TMJ disorder, also known as TMD, can cause many dental and health issues.
 Can TMD cause headaches?
 You may be surprised to learn that a common jaw joint disorder can lead to chronic head pain.
 Fortunately, we have minimally-invasive and comfortable treatment options available.

 Headaches and Other TMD Symptoms

 When jaw joints undergo excessive strain and TMD occurs, a number of symptoms may develop.
 You may notice pain in your jaw or experience a popping or clicking sensation.
 In addition, you may suffer from chronic headaches, as well as earaches or pain in your neck or shoulders.
-If one or more of these symptoms sound familiar, then consider contacting your dentist.
-We can perform a thorough diagnosis to see if you need treatment for TMJ disorder.
+If these symptoms sound familiar, then consider contacting our dentist.
+Dr. engelberg will diagnose and provide treatment recommendations for TMJ disorders.

 What Causes TMJ Disorder?